-Mr. Speaker,

-I rise to present to the House an account of the performance of the Indian Railways during the current year and the Annual Financial Statement showing the estimated receipts and expenditure for the year 1979-80.
+THE MINISTER OF RAILWAYS (PROF. MADHU DANDAVATE): Mr. Speaker, I rise to present to the House an account of the performance of the Indian Railways during the current year and the Annual Financial Statement showing the estimated receipts and expenditure for the year 1979-80.
 While presenting the Budget for 1978-79, I had proposed a number of measures, offering a better deal to the rail-users, particularly the II class passengers, and to the railway staff.

-I am glad to say that despite the difficulties encountered by the railways due to the fury of floods and other odds, including public agitations unrelated to railway problems, 1978-79 has been yet another year of concerted efforts by the Railways to accomplish the tasks assigned to them.
+I am glad to say that despite the difficulties encountered by the railways due to the fury of floods and other odds, including public agitations unrelated to railway problems, 1978-79 has been yet another year of concerted efforts by the Railways to accomplish the task assigned to them.

-Actuals for 1977-78 - Record Surplus
+ACTUALS FOR 1977-78-RECORD SURPLUS

 2. Before I proceed to discuss the Railways' performance during 1978-79 and the Revised Estimates for the year, I would like to refer to the actual financial results of 1977-78.
-I am happy to inform the House that in the 125th year of the Indian Railways, as against the projected surplus of Rs.
-89.32 crores in the Revised Estimates, the Railways actually achieved an all-time record surplus of Rs.126.23 crores.
-The increase in the net surplus has been achieved despite the originating revenue loading of goods traffic falling short of the Revised Estimates by about three million tonnes through stringent economy measures, curtailment of revenue expenditure in tune with the decline in traffic and better realisation of outstanding dues.
-This increase in surplus during 1977-78 over the Revised Estimates will stand credited to the Revenue Reserve Fund and will go to reduce the burden of the Railways' debt to the General Revenues.
+I am happy to inform the House that in the 125 year of the Indian Railways, as against the projected surplus of Rs.
+89.32 crores in the Revised Estimates, the Railways actually achieved an all-time record surplus of Rs.
+126.23 crores.
+The increase in the net surplus has been achieved despite the originating revenue loading of goods traffic falling short of the Revised Estimates by about three million through tonnes stringent economy measures, curtailment revenue expenditure in tune with the decline in traffic and better realisation of out-standing dues.
+This increase in surplus during 1977-78 over Reserved Estimates will stand credited to the Revenue Reserve Fund and will go to reduce the burden of the Railway's debt to the General Revenues.

-Performance During 1978-79
+PERFORMANCE DURING 1978-79